-The following table lists specific keys on the keyboard that will help you move through the Setup menus:
+The following table lists specific keys on the keyboard that will help you move through the Setup menus.

-Keys Function ↑ ↓ Use these arrow keys to highlight an option in a menu.
+Keys Function \uparrow \downarrow Use these arrow keys to highlight an option in a menu.
 (Press the Enter key to choose the option.) \leftarrow \rightarrow Use these arrow keys to change the value of a setting.
 In some menus, you can use these keys to move from one field to another.
-F5 Restore the old settings.
-F7 Load the factory-default settings.
+F10 Press this key to save your changes.
 Enter Press this key to select a highlighted option from a menu.
 Esc After viewing or making changes to the settings on a menu, press this key to exit from the menu.
-F1 Press this key if you want help for a selected item in a menu. +- In cases, where the left and right arrow keys move you from one field to another, you use the + and - keys to change the value in the selected field.

-Not all of the above keys are available on every menu.
+F1 Press this key if you want help for a selected item in a menu. +- Use the + and - keys to change the value in the Date and Time setting menu.
+Note: Not all of the above keys are available on every menu.
 The available keys in a menu appear on the bottom of that menu.